VinJohns/CS3200_Project/README.md

 release_date - the date the game was first released on any platform (date)\
 price - the price of the game (float)\
 genre - the genre the game fits into, or at least the one that fits best (genre enumeration)\
-developer - the foreign key referencing developers table (int)
+developer_id - the foreign key referencing developers table (int)

 The last domain object model is the table called platforms, which stores the different platforms to play games on.
 The columns in this table are:\